Transport & Driving

 Public Transport in the UK

-Travelling by Coach and Bus
+Traveling by Coach and Bus

-Travelling by coach is not only a valid choice for getting to the UK but also for exploring the country while on a budget.
-There are different companies which offer connections from one point to another, often including special tours to historical places.
-Thus, it makes sense to shop around a little bit for great deals for public transport in the UK.
+Traveling by coach is not only a valid choice for getting to the UK, but also for exploring the country on a budget.
+There are different companies which offer connections from one point to another.
+You can use comparison sites like CheckMyBus in order to shop around for great deals.
 Please remember that you need to buy coach tickets in advance as they can’t be purchased directly when boarding.
-The main, but not only, operators in the UK are:

 - National Express